CVE-2025-56265

 Overview

-An arbitrary file upload vulnerability has been identified in the Chat Trigger component of N8N versions v1.95.3, v1.100.1, and v1.101.1.
-This vulnerability was disclosed on September 8, 2025, and allows attackers to execute arbitrary code through the upload of crafted HTML files (NVD).
+An arbitrary file upload vulnerability was discovered in the Chat Trigger component of N8N affecting versions v1.95.3, v1.100.1, and v1.101.1.
+The vulnerability was disclosed on September 8, 2025, and was assigned identifier CVE-2025-56265 (NVD).

 Technical details

-The vulnerability has been assigned CVE-2025-56265 and is classified as CWE-434 (Unrestricted Upload of File with Dangerous Type).
-The CVSS v3.1 base score is 8.8 (HIGH) with the vector string CVSS:3.1/AV:N/AC:L/PR:L/UI:N/S:U/C:H/I:H/A:H, indicating a serious security issue that requires low attack complexity and privileged access (NVD).
+The vulnerability is classified as CWE-434 (Unrestricted Upload of File with Dangerous Type).
+It received a CVSS v3.1 Base Score of 8.8 (HIGH) with the vector string CVSS:3.1/AV:N/AC:L/PR:L/UI:N/S:U/C:H/I:H/A:H (NVD).

 Impact